 If you just are buying a carabiner for belaying at the gym or the crag, weight does not matter much.
 If you are climbing multi-pitch routes or doing alpine routes, every ounce is crucial.
-The difference between having six light locking carabiners on your harness or six standard locking carabiners is big.
-More importantly, light biners are much less bulky so they swing around less on your harness and don't get stuck as much in chimneys.
+The difference between having six light locking carabiners like the Best Buy Mad Rock Super Tech Keylock Screw or Top Pick Wild Country Neon Keylock Screwgate Carabiner on your harness or six standard locking carabiners is big.
+More importantly, light biners are much less bulky like the small, compact Trango SuperFly Screwlock so they swing around less on your harness and don't get stuck as much in chimneys.
 The good news is there are more lightweight carabiners than ever.
 The challenge is finding a carabiner that can do everything you need at the right price.
-Most light biners work fine for general use, but do not excel at belaying, rappelling or use as a master point in an anchor due to their small size.
-You loose some functionality with most light carabiners so make sure the weight saving is worth it.
+Most light biners work fine for general use, but do not excel at belaying, rappelling or use as a master point in an anchor due to their small size, except the Editor's Choice Petzl Attache 3D.
+You lose some functionality with most light carabiners so make sure the weight saving is worth it.
 We discovered that the manufacturer's quoted weight and the weight from our scale can differ by as much as five percent.
 This doesn't mean you should trust our weight more than the manufacturer's.
 But it does mean you should not get hung up on a few grams of difference when buying a light carabiner.

 Gate Type: Screw-gate or Twist-lock?

 Screw-gate carabiners are usually 25 percent less expensive and lighter in weight.
 In general, twist-lock carabiners are best for belaying and rappelling and screw-gate carabiners are better for everything else.